-I do have to admit that I find it very difficult to distinguish even between a D and an F graded diamond!
-Distinguishing between a D and a G graded diamond on the other hand is quite accomplishable.
-Thus, the difference in the diamond color is something that you will be able to appreciate with your bare eyes if you make the effort to go for a better color grade.
+I do have to admit that I find it difficult to distinguish a D and an F diamond!
+On the other hand, setting a D and a G diamond apart is quite accomplishable.
+Thus, the diamond color is something that you would appreciate with your bare eyes if you make an effort to go for a better color grade.

-Thus, if you want to get the biggest bang for your buck, I would begin by filtering for diamonds within the VS1 – SI2 clarity range and try to look out for an eye-clean diamond.
-The money you save on the clarity can thus be reinvested in the color – or of course the carat size.
+I think that it is wiser to prioritize the diamond color, BUT only after you have made sure that your gem is eye-clean!
+Thus, if you want to get the biggest bang for your buck, I would begin by filtering for diamonds within the VS1 – SI2 clarity range and try to look out for an eye-clean stone.
+The money you save on clarity can then be reinvested in color – or better yet – a bigger carat size!

 If you aren’t sure if your diamond is eye-clean or not, please don’t hesitate to contact me via mail or drop a comment below.
 I usually answer within 24 hours! 🙂